maxiovelar/custom-range/README.md

 # Custom Range App

-This is a Front-End application to create a range component from scratch.
+This is a Front-End application to create two range components from scratch.

 ## Running the App